wp-plugins/better-wp-security/readme.txt

 5. Easy-to-navigate Security dashboard

 == Changelog ==

+= 4.2.8 =
+* Added call to settings import/export module (pro)
+* Added button to restore default log location
+* Don't automatically load front-end classes in dashboard pages
+* Avoid errors on save if htaccess is completely empty
+* Only register activation/deactivation/install hooks in admin
+* Make sure temporary white-list is always available
+* Improved check for white-listed IP during lockout
+* Added ability to use constant to override server detection
+* Don't remove extra line spaces in .htaccess
+* Minor reformating and typo fixes
+* Make sure front-end classes are available only when needed
+* Fixed default types in file change settings
+* Added file type exclusion to 404 settings
+* Allow for Jetpack SSO to function with suspicious queries turned on
+* Use WordPress' PclZip for backup zip

 = 4.2.6 =
 * Make sure backup disables itself when other backup solutions are present